The Lost World: Jurassic Park: Critical response

 Spielberg said that during production he became increasingly disenchanted with the film:

 I beat myself up... growing more and more impatient with myself...
 It made me wistful about doing a talking picture, because sometimes I got the feeling I was just making this big silent-roar movie...
 I found myself saying, 'Is that all there is?
 It's not enough for me'.

 Spielberg regretted that the film characters are aware they are going to an island of dinosaurs, unlike the previous film.
 In 2016, he said:

 My sequels aren't as good as my originals because I go onto every sequel I've made and I'm too confident.
 This movie made a ka-zillion dollars, which justifies the sequel, so I come in like it's going to be a slam dunk and I wind up making an inferior movie to the one before.
 I'm talking about The Lost World and Jurassic Park.

+Spielberg would again reaffirm his displeasure with the film in 2021:

+Fear is my fuel and confidence is my enemy.
+If I'm on my heels, I get better ideas than, let's say, coming in to do the sequel to Jurassic Park.
+It's a lot better for me not to make the sequel to Jurassic Park.

+However, Spielberg has praised the work of composer John Williams on the film, declaring Williams' score for The Lost World: Jurassic Park as superior to the score of the first film due to it being "musically more complicated" than its predecessor.

+In an interview with Variety during the promotion of Jurassic World Dominion, which coincided with the film's 25th anniversary, Jeff Goldblum said, "I love that movie.
+Julianne Moore is fantastic in it, and I like how I go there to rescue her."
+He also praised Vanessa Lee Chester, who played his daughter in the film, calling her "fantastic", and complimented his co-stars Pete Postlethwaite and Vince Vaughn.